varunrao10/Domestic_Airport_Airline_Delay_Pred/README.md

 Team members present a fully integrated database.

-- Switched to GCP PostgreSQL database for a much faster database than AWS
+- Using a PostgreSQL database in Google Cloud Platform

 - Database stores static data for use during the project, includes csvs of cleaned and preprocessed data